erwbgy/puppet-tomcat/README.md

 ## Config files

-Configuration files or configuration templates for each of the Tomcat instances can be delivered via Puppet.
+Files or templates for each of the Tomcat instances can be delivered via Puppet.
 The former are delivered as-is while the latter are processed as ERB templates before being delivered.

 For example configuration could be delivered using for instances running as the tomcat1 and tomcat2 users with:

-    tomcat::config_files:
+    tomcat::files:
       conf/tomcat-users.xml:
         source: 'puppet:///files/tomcat/dev/tomcat-users.xml'

     tomcat:
       tomcat1:
-        config_templates:
+        templates:
           conf/server.xml:
             template: 'puppet:///files/tomcat/dev1/server.xml.erb'
       tomcat2:
-        config_templates:
+        templates:
           conf/server.xml:
             template: 'puppet:///files/tomcat/dev2/server.xml.erb'